By:

 Analysis 2: Impact on Total Energy Consumption

 Overall energy is the combination of system energy, lighting energy and equipment energy.
-The analysis was considered on all the five parameters by comparing with the ASHRAE 90.1 Baseline.
-Total energy changes consumptions by changing the U values and SHGC are presented in the following table (Table.
-3), as it is noted that massive amount of energy savings are demonstrated by selection of efficient glazing.
+The analysis was considered on all five parameters by comparing them with the ASHRAE 90.1 Baseline.
+Total energy changes consumption by changing the U values and SHGC are presented in the following table (Table.
+3), as it is noted that massive amounts of energy savings are demonstrated by the selection of efficient glazing.

 Conclusion: